 There are so many multivitamins to choose from.
 How could you possibly sort through them all to choose the one for you?

 This is one of the most common questions that we get here at NutriChem.
-I start by asking a few simple questions:
+We start by asking a few simple questions:

 Is it for a menstruating woman?
 If yes, then it needs to contain iron.